unos21/android_device_zuk_ham_aosip/README.md

-# device tree for pa-ham
+# device tree for AOSPA-ham